 Note: Changing this property dynamically causes the image source to be reloaded, potentially even from the network, if it is not in the disk cache.
 Select the Cache check box to cache the image.

-You can align images horizontally and vertically.
+You can align images horizontally and vertically in the Alignment H and Alignment V fields.
 By default, images are centered.

-Select the Mirrored check box to horizontally invert the image, effectively displaying a mirrored image.
+Select the Mirror check box to horizontally invert the image, effectively displaying a mirrored image.

 By default, locally available images are loaded immediately, and the UI is blocked until loading is complete.
 If a large image is to be loaded, it may be preferable to load the image in a low priority thread, by selecting the Asynchronous check box.
 If the image is obtained from a network rather than a local resource, it is automatically loaded asynchronously.